eufrezza/OLD/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Social Norms
-  - Development Economics
+  - Intimate-Partner-Violence
-  - Gender Economics
+  - Education

 # Education to show in About widget